timofeysie/dot-one/README.md

 The [source code for these changes](https://github.com/mr-fibonacci/moments/tree/747d9d2350c57c995b52b4ff48a2e2b40cbf74b6).

-Add the remaining icons to our NavBar for logged in users.
+Add the remaining icons to the NavBar for logged in users.
 Here is what the add post icon looks like:

 ```js
 const NavBar = () => {